Disjoinable Lagrangian tori and semisimple symplectic cohomology: Introduction

 for $1\leq i\leq r$.
 However, taking a mirror symmetric point of view, Lagrangian tori are less likely to be equivariant because they correspond to skyscraper sheaves of points in $D^b\mathit{Coh}(M^\vee)$, the derived category of coherent sheaves of the mirror.

 When $M$ is closed and monotone, its mirror is expected to be a Landau-Ginzburg model $(M^\vee,W)$ $\cite{ako}$, where $W:M^\vee\rightarrow\mathbb{K}$ is the superpotential taking values in an algebraically closed field $\mathbb{K}$.
 Under the additional assumption that $W$ is Morse, the triangulated category of matrix factorizations $H^0\left(\mathit{MF}(M^\vee,W)\right)$ is then split-generated by skyscraper sheaves supported at the critical points of $W$; or equivalently, a set of idempotents after passing to its split-closure.
-From this point of view, the semisimplicity assumption imposed on the \textit{small} quantum cohomology $\mathit{QH}^\ast(M)$ in $\cite{ep}$ seems to be natural.
-More precisely, let $(L_1,\cdot\cdot\cdot,L_r)$ be a collection of monotone Lagrangian tori in $M$ such that they are disjoinable by Hamiltonian isotopies and $\mathit{HF}^\ast(L_i,L_i)\neq0$ for all $i$, then it's essentially a consequence of Theorem 1.25 of $\cite{ep}$ that
+From this point of view, the semisimplicity assumption imposed on the \textit{small} quantum cohomology $\mathit{QH}^\ast(M)$ in $\cite{ep}$, which is expected to be mirror to the semisimplicity of $H^0\left(\mathit{MF}(M^\vee,W)\right)$, seems to be natural.
+More precisely, let $(L_1,\cdot\cdot\cdot,L_r)$ be a collection of monotone Lagrangian tori in $M$ such that they are disjoinable by Hamiltonian isotopies and $\mathit{HF}^\ast(L_i,L_i)\neq0$ for all $i$, then it is essentially a consequence of Theorem 1.25 of $\cite{ep}$ that

 This is a beautiful example where the closed string invariant $\mathit{QH}^\ast(M)$ is used to give global constraints on Lagrangian embeddings, which belongs to the open string sector.
 See also the work of Biran-Cornea $\cite{bc}$ for studies of the same flavor.